godaddy/aws-okta-processor/README.rst

 Okta
 ^^^^

-When aws-okta-processor attempts authentication it will check the system's temporary directory for a file named ``<user>-<organization>-session.json`` based on the ``user`` and ``organization`` option values passed.
-If the file is not found or the session contents are stale then aws-okta-processor will create a new session and write it to the system's temporary directory.
+When aws-okta-processor attempts authentication it will check ``~/.aws-okta-processor/cache/`` for a file named ``<user>-<organization>-session.json`` based on the ``user`` and ``organization`` option values passed.
+If the file is not found or the session contents are stale then aws-okta-processor will create a new session and write it to ``~/.aws-okta-processor/cache/``.
 If the file exists and the session is not stale then the existing session gets refreshed.

 ^^^